 Our Mission Statement

-The Aberdeen Aqua Addicts Water Ski Team (AAAWST) is a drug and alcohol free team.
-Our number one concern is safety and our number one goal is to have fun waterskiing.
+The Aberdeen Aqua Addicts Water Ski Team (AAAWST) is a family friendly non profit organization.
+Our number one priority is safety and our number one goal is to have fun waterskiing.
 AAAWST develops individual’s skills, promotes teamwork and creates lasting friendships.
 We have no set age limits.
-Our membership ranges from two years to sixty+ years old.
+Our membership ranges from two years to seventy+ years old.
 We all work together to enhance our skills and have a lot of fun.

 - No more than five people should be in any team boat including the driver and spotter except when transporting a large ski act such as pyramid or ballet.